trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 -----------------------------
 **Goal getting started with Catalyst**

-As you've already seen in :ref:`mobile-getting-started` ``forge.logging.info`` prints output to console/terminal.
+As you've already seen in :ref:`getting started on mobile <mobile-getting-started>` ``forge.logging.info`` prints output to console/terminal.
 You can also use our remote debugging tool, Catalyst, which provides some helpful tools for troubleshooting and examining the app at runtime.

 If you're working with Chrome, you can just use the Chrome Developer tools by right-clicking on the popup: see the next section.